kaspikr/kaspid/cmd/kaspiminer/README.md

 # kaspiminer

-Kaspaminer is a CPU-based miner for kaspid
+Kaspiminer is a CPU-based miner for kaspid

 ## Requirements